0xbluemoon/Chrove_protocol/README.md

 There are many commercial VPN business.
 But most of them are blocked.
 In that country, engineer and small business man build small proxy to make a little money.
 But their websites are often blocked and their customer can not contact them.
-They have to accept cash through online payment because there is no choice.
+They have to accept cash through online payment because there is no other choice.
-Some of them are put into jail by authorities because officer can find the link between user’s cash account and their cash account.
+Some of them are put into jail by authorities because officer can link customer’s account cash flow to their account.

 # Why Chrove

-Chrove is invented to create an anonymously order and service model.
+Chrove is invented to create an anonymously ordering and autonomous service.
 As vendor, you put your service info on a smart contract.
 Nobody can remove it.
 You won’t lose your customer even if you change domain or IP because people only remember smart contract.
 People pay you crypto currency.
-No bill on bank, credit card.
+No bill on bank account or credit card.
 Of course , you don’t know your users, too.
 Both sides are safe.